What is a Specialist Orthodontist

 Just as medical doctors choose to specialise in a particular area of medicine, a dentist will specialise to become an orthodontist.
-They do this by completing a residency at an accredited university or hospital.
-Dentists may do some courses to extend their knowledge in orthodontics, but they are not a specialist in the field.
+They do this by completing a 3 year full-time post graduate study at an accredited university.
+Dentists may do some courses to extend their knowledge in orthodontics, but they are not a Specialist Orthodontist.

 Don’t Leave Your Smile to Chance

-An orthodontist goes through all of the above training.
+An orthodontist goes through highly specialised professional training.
 An independent specialist panel have thoroughly assessed their cases to certify their standard of care.

 In short, a specialist orthodontist is the most highly qualified dental professional to take care of your orthodontic needs.
 Whether it’s a simple teeth straightening process or a more complex issue.